 There are many facets of Google Analytics but today, we’re going to go over the basics for what you need to know, breaking it down into the four main sections.
 If you’re on your GA homepage, you’ll see a gray bar to the lefthand side.
 Under the “reports” section, you will see listed out: Real Time, Audience, Acquisition, and Behavior.
 Here’s what each of those sections means and what information they provide to you:

 This is a section that shows you real time what’s happening on your blog.
 How many people are on it, and from which device.
-We don’t typically really look at this section much.
+This section isn’t one that you need to refer to as much.

-You can also filter this and view by day, week or month.
+You can also filter this section to view by day, week, or month.
 In addition, in the top right corner, you can also compare it to the month prior, or last year at the same time.
-This is a great way to see your growth, changes and any red flags you may want to review.
+This is a great way to see your growth, changes, and any red flags you may want to review.